top of page

 Recently, TLC filed an appeal of a determination by the Orange County Planning Department which classified a 2,500-seat amphitheater as “agrotourism” and, thus exempt from County zoning.
 Three neighbors have also filed a separate appeal of the determination as well as proposed commercial activities by Union Grove Farm in Orange County’s Rural Buffer zoning district.
 The County has determined that the Farm Stay Center (including an inn) does not qualify as agrotourism and that decision has not been appealed, so this subject will not be discussed at the hearing.

-The Orange County Board of Adjustment will conduct a hearing on both TLC’s appeal and the neighbors’ appeal on March 12, 2025.
+The Orange County Board of Adjustment will conduct a hearing on both TLC’s appeal and the neighbors’ appeal on a date TBD (original date postponed).
 The Board of Adjustment is a quasi-judicial decision-making board and will conduct the hearing in accordance with its rules of procedure and state law.
 Our legal counsel will present evidence in support of the TLC appeal.
 People who have relevant facts may be allowed by the Board of Adjustment to speak.
 Interested friends and neighbors are welcome to attend the hearing.

 TLC takes its role as easement stewards seriously and always works to find the best outcome for conservation.